cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 **Note on automation:** In real enterprise environments, this remediation is often automated via SIEM/SOAR tooling (e.g., Microsoft Sentinel playbooks), which can call the Microsoft Graph API to disable an account in Entra ID and, for hybrid identities, use a Hybrid Worker to execute the same disable action directly against the on-premises domain controller.
 This project performed the same remediation manually, specifically to verify and understand the underlying mechanism directly, rather than relying on automated tooling as a black box.

+## Conditional Access

+**Business case:** A username, password, and MFA on their own treat every sign-in the same way, no matter the circumstances.
+But not every sign-in carries the same risk — someone signing in from their usual device, in the usual location, isn't the same risk as someone signing in from an unfamiliar location, on a device nobody recognises, at an unusual time.
+Conditional Access lets a business go beyond just checking a password and MFA — it's an extra layer of security, in line with a Zero Trust or defense-in-depth approach.
+It lets a business set out exactly what has to be true before someone gets access — what they need to be compliant with, what conditions need to be met, what they need to sign into — rather than access being granted on a password and MFA alone.
+It also means everyone in the business is on the same page: rules apply consistently to everyone in scope, rather than access requirements being handled differently person to person, with no consistency.

+**What a business typically needs to control:** most organisations, at minimum, want to be able to answer a handful of questions — where are people signing in from, what device are they using, who are they, and what are they trying to access.
+From there, this project focuses on four realistic, common policies a business would want in place:

+1. **Enforce MFA for all users**, replacing Security Defaults' baseline with something deliberately built, auditable, and refinable.
+2. **Restrict sign-in by location**, since this lab represents a UK-only workforce with no legitimate reason for sign-ins to come from elsewhere.
+3. **Require stronger authentication for privileged/PIM-eligible accounts**, since the consequence of a compromised admin account is far greater than a standard user account.
+4. **Block legacy authentication protocols**, which don't support MFA at all and are a common target for credential-stuffing attacks.

+Each of these is built and tested individually below.

 ## Troubleshooting & Problems I Hit

 **Issue: Reader roles assigned but user had no access**